jantman/pizero-gpslog/README.rst

 * Raspberry Pi (tested with `Pi Zero <https://www.raspberrypi.org/products/raspberry-pi-zero/>`_ 1.3) and a MicroSD card (I'm using an `8GB SanDisk Ultra Class 10 UHS-1 <https://www.amazon.com/gp/product/B00M55C0VU/>`_, which has enough space after the OS for 240 days of 5-second-interval data).
 * Raspberry Pi OS with Python3 (see installation instructions below)
 * `gpsd compatible <http://www.catb.org/gpsd/hardware.html>`_ GPS (I use a `GlobalSat BU-353-S4 USB <https://www.amazon.com/gp/product/B008200LHW/>`_; the gpsd folks say some pretty awful things about it, but we'll see...)
+* Recommended, one of:
   * Two GPIO-connected LEDs on the RPi, ideally different colors (see below).
+  * A bitmap display, such as the `Waveshare 2.13 inch E-Ink Display Hat (B) <https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT_(B)>`__, which I got `on Amazon <https://www.amazon.com/gp/product/B075FR81WL/ref=ppx_yo_dt_b_asin_title_o06_s01?ie=UTF8&psc=1>`__ for $25 USD.
+While e-Ink displays are comparatively sluggish (this one takes an astonishing 15 seconds to re-draw the screen), they offer some major advantages for this purpose: they have very low power consumption, and the displayed information stays visible until the next refresh even without power.
+This means that if you have a GPS display that refreshes every minute, it will still show the last coordinates as of when it lost power.
 * Some sort of power source for the Pi.
 I use a standard adapter when testing and a 10000mAh USB battery pack in the field (specifically the `Anker PowerCore Speed 10000 QA <https://www.amazon.com/gp/product/B01JIYWUBA/>`_).
 That battery pack is extreme overkill, and powers the unit continuously for 42 hours, when logging at a 5-second interval.

 Installation